explodinglabs/iko/README.md

 Ply runs inside a Docker container.
 Ensure you have [Docker](https://docs.docker.com/get-docker/) installed before proceeding.

-To create a `ply` command, paste this into your terminal (add it to your `~/.bashrc` or `~/.zshrc` for persistence):
+Create a `ply` command by pasting this into your terminal (add it to your `~/.bashrc` or `~/.zshrc` for persistence):

 ```sh